-7.31 In the Shock Combat segment, all friendly "heavy" units-those whose Type is marked with a plus sign (+) on the Shock Superiority Chart-that moved adjacent to an enemy unit during the preceding Movement and Missile Fire segment must Shock attack all enemy units in their ZOC.
-All other "light" Shock capable units-no plus sign (+)-that moved adjacent to an enemy unit during the preceding Movement and Missile Fire segment may choose to Shock attack all enemy units in their ZOC in the ensuing Shock Combat segment.
+7.31 In the Shock Combat segment, all friendly "heavy" units-those whose Type is marked with a plus sign (+) on the Shock Superiority Chart-that moved adjacent to an enemy unit from a non-adjacent hex during the preceding Movement and Missile Fire segment must Shock attack all enemy units in their ZOC.
+All other "light" Shock capable units-no plus sign (+)-that moved adjacent to an enemy unit from a non-adjacent hex during the preceding Movement and Missile Fire segment may choose to Shock attack all enemy units in their ZOC in the ensuing Shock Combat segment.